 Pershing Legacy Society

-You can ensure future generations learn about service and sacrifice.
-Impact the lives of others for years to come by remembering the Museum and Memorial in your estate plan.
+Join us and you will ensure future generations learn about service and sacrifice, and impact the lives of others for years to come.

 Ways to Leave a Legacy

-- Name the Museum and Memorial in your estate plans through a bequest or estate
+Name the Museum and Memorial in your estate plan through a bequest in your will or trust.

-- Designate the Museum and Memorial as a beneficiary part of your 401(k) or life insurance policy
+Designate the Museum and Memorial as a beneficiary of your:

-At the National WWI Museum and Memorial, all unrestricted charitable gifts are used strategically to support critical Museum priorities.
+All unrestricted charitable gifts are used strategically to support critical Museum and Memorial priorities.
 If you have a more specific purpose in mind, please contact us to ensure we can meet your wishes.
-Whether you choose to restrict a gift or not, your support will help provide the means for future generations to experience the Museum.
-There is no minimum or maximum to becoming a member of the Pershing Legacy Society.
-The first 100 members will be recognized as “founding members.”
+Whether you choose to restrict a gift or not, your support will help provide the means for future generations to experience the Museum and Memorial.